 Duh!, you might think.
 But not any salt or pepper.
-Go for real salt flakes and grind your pepper fresh to get the most our of both.
+Go for real salt flakes and grind your pepper fresh to get the most flavour out of both.
 They can elevate a dish in less than no time and – albeit more pricey than their table salt and ground pepper cousins – don’t break the bank.

 2. Vegetable oil

 I’ve got a whole array of oils in my cupboard: